 - Open: Opens the user settings dialog where user properties, permissions, and preferences can be defined.

 - New: Creates a new user with default settings.

 - Copy: Adds a new user copying the settings from the user currently marked in the list.

 - Delete: Deletes the user marked in the list.
 Note: Deleted users will be permanently removed from the system.
-Users can be marked as "inactive" in the user settings dialog which will prevent login but will keep the user information in the system.
+Users can be marked as "inactive" in the user settings dialog, preventing login but keeping the user information in the system.

-- Clear: Deletes all users in the list except for the last administrator.
-Note: There must always be at least one administrator or else there would be no way to edit the user list.
+- Clear: Deletes all users in the list except for the list administrator.
+Note: There must always be at least one administrator, or there would be no way to edit the user list.

 - Sign Off: Users with administrator permissions can sign off other users that have an active connection.
 The 'Connections' columns will display which users have an active connection.
 Admins can select one or more users from the grid and then click the Sign Off button.
 Note: The selected users will not be able to cancel this action.